 A few years ago we took a trip to the Dominican Republic to help with planting trees, building homes, and making water filters.
+Some people get filtered water straight from their (Samsung / LG) fridges and others prefer bottled water, either way, most of us take clean water for granted.

 Sadly, the group we went down there with does not exist anymore, but one of the people we met, Frank Vasquez, is continuing the work for clean water and we want to help spread the word.